ErikVerheul/OneBacklog/README.md

 Viewers can only read the information of the products assigned to them.

 <b>Non functional requirements:</b>
-Up to 100 simultaneous users, smooth tree view response up to 200 visible nodes.
+The number of simultaneous users viewing changes, made by a reasonable (not tested yet) number of users, is unlimited.
+The browser limits a smooth tree view response to approximately 200 visible nodes.
 The database can handle an unlimited number of items.
 Updates by other users are available within 1 second with a ADSL Internet connection.
 Notification of network connection loss and automatic recovery.

 ## Implementation